 I was 17 and following my mom’s tradition of making birthday collages when I made this for my mom.
 I don’t remember making it, but I know I did make collages — Just like Mom did for me and other folks.

 My mom was an artist — not professionally, but she did have talent at drawing.
 I found the pencil drawing below among her things and I think it is of a neighbor.
 I know Mom drew (in chalk) a portrait of Marie, Jean’s older sister who died when she was around a year old.
 Her mom, June, gave it to me, along with a drawing of their house that Mom drew, at my Mom’s funeral.

 I love my parents very much.
 I need them very much because if I did not have them I cold not tell them my troubles.
-My dad is a mechanic.
-He is the only speedometer man in Elgin and my mom is a housewife.
-They … Continue reading

 This piece was completed July 27, 1967.
 It was lesson 1B, Assignment 2.
 Opaque Plate – 4.
 She was 32 when she painted this.
 I was 10, soon to be 11.
 Kevin was 4.
-While my mother was not completely personally unfamiliar with real lighthouses in 1967 — she probably saw the Two Rivers lighthouses … Continue reading